ovinc/gpxo/README.md

 About
 =====

 Load GPS data from GPX files into Python as a numpy arrays and *pandas* DataFrames.
 Initial parsing done using the *gpxpy* package.
-Trajectory plotting on a map available using *mplleaflet*.
+Trajectory plotting on a map available using *mplleaflet* (optional).

 Quick Start
 ===========